pop-os/docs/docs/Getting-Started/Create-bootable-media/bootable-usb-using-linux.md

 ![Launch Popsicle](/images/create-bootable-usb-linux/choose-image.png)

-3. Navigate to local directory with your Pop!_OS.iso file and select it.
+3. Navigate to the local directory with your Pop!_OS.iso file and select it.

 ![Find Image](/images/create-bootable-usb-linux/find-image.png)